petitnau/algorand-vaults/README.md

     glob.wait_time = wait_time
 }
 ```
-The `create` function requires two parameters: the recovery address, and the withdrawal wait time.
-When this function is called, the contract is created and its two global state variables `recovery` and `wait_time` are initializated.
+The `Create` modifier implies that this function actually constructs the contract.
+The function has two parameters: the `recovery` address, and the withdrawal `wait_time`.
+The body of the function just initializes the two global state variables `recovery` and `wait_time`.
 The clause
 ```java
 @gstate ->init_escrow
 ```
-means that after the create action is performed, the new state of the contract is `init_escrow`.
+means that after the action is performed, the new state of the contract is `init_escrow`.

 ## Initializing the escrow